 Our Mission

-Gladwell, a remarkable Kenyan woman, and the driving force behind Girls Hope, has dedicated her life to rescuing thousands of young girls ages 4-17 from harmful and illegal cultural practices.
+Gladwell, an exceptional Kenyan woman, and the driving force behind Girls Hope, has dedicated her life to rescuing thousands of young girls ages 4-17 from harmful and illegal cultural practices.
 Being a survivor herself, this mission is at the heart of her life’s work.
 Currently, she cares for over 100 incredible girls at her campus, with plans to expand homes throughout Kenya to provide sanctuary to even more.

 Our mission is to create a world free from gender-based violence by collaborating with local organizations and governments to rescue girls from abusive environments.
 We are committed to equipping them with the tools they need to succeed, and empowering them to become active, confident citizens.
 In addition, we raise awareness of gender-based violence and advocate for programs that protect and empower girls around the globe

-Young Girls In Kenya
+Prevailing Crisis In Kenya

 Girls Hope Rescue Mission works to address this issue by providing safe havens for girls affected by gender-based violence.
 Gladwell rescues girls from abusive environments and provides them with the necessary tools to succeed, including access to education, health care services, and legal support.